bonetblai/dfa-sat/README.md

 # dfa-sat
 Learning Deterministic Finite Automata (DFA) from examples using SAT

-Implements a reduction to sat for learning (synthesizing) a DFA that accepts a given set of strings, and rejects another given set.
+Implements the reduction to SAT for learning (synthesizing) a DFA that accepts a given set of strings, and rejects another given set described in [Heule & Verwer, 2010].
 The input for the reduction is a file with the two set of strings and an integer N. The output is a CNF theory that is satisfiable iff there is a DFA with N states that is compatible with the input